maharmstone/btrfs/README.md

 * My drive doesn't show up!

-Check:

-a) If on 64-bit Windows, you're running in Test Mode ("Test Mode" appears in the bottom right of the Desktop).
+If you're on 64-bit Windows, check that you're running in Test Mode ("Test Mode" appears in the bottom right of the Desktop).

-b) You're not trying to mount a filesystem with unsupported flags.
-On Linux,
-type:

-    ls /sys/fs/btrfs/*/features/

-If you see any of the flags listed above as being unsupported, it won't work.
-As of Linux 4.7, the only unsupported flags are that for RAID 5/6, and the readonly flag for the new free-space cache.
+* My drive is readonly

+Check that you've not got the new free space cache enabled, which isn't yet supported.

 * The filenames are weird!
 or